pietervdvn/ALGT/src/Assets/Manual/Thesis/4AbstractInterpretation2Repr.md

 ### Sets with concrete values

-A set with only concrete values can be simply represented by giving its inhabitants; the set `baseType` can be represented the following way:
+A set with only concrete values is simply represented by giving its inhabitants; the set `baseType` is thus represented as following:

 	{ "Bool", "Int" }